 Subsequently, campfires and charcoal BBQs are forbidden in state forests during Oregon’s fire season, which usually runs from July through to mid-October.
 Dates can change, so make sure to check before camping.
 You can see current fire information here and current area restrictions here.

-When building a fire remember to only use dead wood that is no larger than wrist size, and to never leave a campfire or stove unattended – it is illegal to do so.
+If you have checked with local authorities and they’ve said it is ok to build a fire then remember to only use dead wood that is no larger than wrist size, and to never leave a campfire or stove unattended – it is illegal to do so.
 You will know your campfire is out if you can stick your hand into the ashes and they are cool to the touch.

 Instead of building campfires, we recommend using a storm cooker.
 Then there is much less wildfire risk and you can cook knowing that the fire is contained.
 We believe the best ones on the market are Trangia storm cookers.